svallin/kk/scenarios-avassa/get-started/step4/text.md

 The application below has several services (theater-operations, curtain-controller) and it also picks up secrets (user-name, password).
 Note also that we have explicit versions on the containers as well as a version for the application itself.

+Use the editor to create the following application, save it to file `theater-room-manager.yml`

 ```yaml
 name: theater-room-manager
 version: "1.0"